What is responsible AI?

-As of this writing, the development of fair, trustworthy AI standards is up to the discretion of the data scientists and software developers who write and deploy a specific organization's AI algorithmic models.
+Trustworthy AI standards, however, are currently up to the discretion of the data scientists and software developers who write and deploy an organization's AI models.
 This means that the steps required to prevent discrimination and ensure transparency vary from company to company.

-In a large enterprise, the chief analytics officer (CAO) is typically tasked with developing, implementing and monitoring the organization's responsible AI framework.
-Typically documented on the organization's website, the framework explains in simple language how the organization addresses accountability and ensures their use of AI is anti-discriminatory.
+Implementation can also differ from company to company.
+For example, the chief analytics officer or other dedicated AI officers and teams might be responsible for developing, implementing and monitoring the organization's responsible AI framework.
+An explanation of the organization's framework should be documented on the organization's website, listing how it addresses accountability and ensures its use of AI is anti-discriminatory.

 Why responsible AI is important

-Now that software programs with artificial intelligence (AI) features are becoming more common, it is increasingly apparent that there is a need for standards in AI beyond those established by Isaac Asimov in his "Three Laws of Robotics."
-The technology can be misused accidentally (or on purpose) for a number of reasons -- and much of the misuse is caused by a bias in the selection of data to train AI programming.
+Now that software programs with AI features are becoming more common, it's increasingly apparent that there's a need for standards in AI beyond those established by science fiction writer Isaac Asimov in his "Three Laws of Robotics."

 What are the principles of responsible AI?